 This service is made possible with support from the Crandell Theatre and Columbia County Libraries Association.

-Audience: Attendees do not need to attend with a partner.
+Audience/Registration: Attendees do not need to bring a partner.
 Beginners are welcome.
-The classes are free and open to the public.
-Registration is on a first come/first serve basis.
-To register please visit the main desk at the library, call 518.828.1792 x101, or email email@example.com.
+Registration is appreciated.
+To do so, please visit the front desk at the library, call 518.828.1792 x101, or email email@example.com.
 Continue reading

 Universal Class offers lifelong learning courses online in over 30 subject areas.
 More than 500 courses are available, and all are designed and led by professional instructors to build deeper understanding and mastery of subject matter.
 You can take multiple classes and learn at your own pace.
 Many of the courses offer continuing education units authorized by the International Association for Continuing Education and Training.

 From technical courses on computer software to digital photography to babysitting 101, a huge range of topics is available.
 Universal Class offers courses in Exercise and Fitness, Entrepreneurship, Arts and Music, Home and Garden Care, Cooking, Computers and Technology, Health and Medicine, Homeschooling, Job Assistance, Law and Legal, Parenting and Family, Pet and Animal Care, plus hundreds more.
 Click here to register and start exploring!